Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

 The following commands will run a series of remote tests on the other nodes to validate they are healthy and configured correctly.

 Observe the output of the checks and note any failures, then remediate them.
-1. Check CEPH
+1. Check Ceph
     ```bash
     pit# csi pit validate --ceph
     ```
     **`Note`**: Please refer to the **Utility Storage** section of the Admin guide to help resolve any failed tests.

-2. Check K8s
+2. Check Kubernetes
     ```bash
     pit# csi pit validate --k8s
     ```

-    > **`WARNING`** if test failuires for "/dev/sdc" are observed they should be discarded for a manual test:
+    > **`WARNING`** if test failures for "/dev/sdc" are observed they should be discarded for a manual test:
     > ```bash
     > # masters:
     > ncn# blkid -L ETCDLVM